ccpagroup/sgme-hcc/README.md

 6. Generate all the figures, which are saved under the `figures/` directories as both PNG and PDF formats.
 The PDF formats can be imported into Inkscape.
+   Each figures will take ~1-3 mins to be generated.
    It is recommended to run the following scripts under a new fresh R session.
    ```R
    source("Fig1ceg-S2_LCMS_spectrum.R")